-Happiness model developed by MU researcher could help people go from good to greatMay 7th, 2012 in Psychology & Psychiatry /
+Happiness model developed by MU researcher could help people go from good to greatMay 7, 2012 in Medicine & Health / Psychology & Psychiatry

 The sayings "variety is the spice of life" and "happiness isn't getting what you want, but wanting what you get" seem to have a psychological basis, according to a new study by an MU psychologist who identified two keys to becoming happier and staying that way.